 Earlier this year, Ivy Z.A.
 Edwards joined Stellar Quines for a work placement.
-During her time with us she has produced articles and interviews which we will be sharing on our blog in the coming weeks.
+During her time with us she has produced articles and interviews with creatives.
 Here she interviews Erin McGee who, in addition to being Stellar Quines Company Administrator, is a playwright and dramaturg.

 Can you please give a breakdown of how your writing process works?

 I tell people that I am a binge writer.
 Which, for me, usually involves a night of being up until 2am writing 30 pages, followed by months of guilt and only writing the odd line in my phone when the inspiration takes me.
 Then repeat until the work is done and hope for the best.
 I am quite lucky in that some of my best lines, I think, have come from the weird notes I’ve jotted down in my phone.
 They can be things my friends and I have said, overheard café conversations, or just overly-dramatic thoughts after a glass of wine.

 How long have you been playwriting?

 I think the desire to write was always there, it just lay dormant for a while.
 I remember writing stories and songs when I was younger, and I experimented with writing a fair bit at QMU but it wasn’t until after my undergrad ended that I “properly” started.
 I was working full-time as a receptionist and trying to save money for a Masters and I thought “I need to do something creative”, and just impulsively signed up for Traverse Young Writers.
 After that, and after having my work really supported and getting to share it, it was just one of those feelings of knowing that that was what I was supposed to be doing all along.
 I’ve been hooked ever since.

 What advice would you give to the other young writers you work with?